mvolkmann/blog/src/ocaml.md

 ```

 To get an element from an array, follow it with a dot and
-a zero-based index in parentheses (odd syntax).
+a zero-based index in parentheses (odd syntax)
+or use the `Array.get` function.
 For example:

 ```ocaml
 let color = colors.(1) (* "green" *)